-MS brain tissue is worldwide scarce and an independent audit committee of NBB-MS advised (Febr.
-2017) to secure the tissue collection from scattering.
-Therefore 25% of the MS tissue per donor, 25% of the different types of MS lesions, and 25% of the donors with extreme MS pathology phenotypes are secured from tissue dissemination, and this is also indicated at NBB’s website.
-These stocks are subject of analysis by the MS pathology taskforce of MS-Neth.
-The aim of NBB-MS is to disseminate as much tissue as possible and up to today NBB-MS has been able to grant all MS tissue applications, though not in all cases the number of blocks requested.
+MS brain tissue is worldwide scarce and an independent audit committee of NBB-MS advised (February 2017) to secure the tissue collection from scattering.
+Therefore 25% of the MS tissue per donor, 25% of the different types of MS lesions, and 25% of the donors with extreme MS pathology phenotypes are secured from tissue dissemination, to allow future analysis of the collection as a whole and future analysis of extreme phenotypes.
+Overall, the aim of NBB-MS is to disseminate as much tissue as possible and up to today NBB-MS has been able to grant all MS tissue applications, though not in all cases the number of blocks requested.

 For all researchers the following information is available to assist tissue selection:

 - Photographs of paraffin sections, in which the lesion stage is indicated in numbers 1–6 and subscores for phagocytes (1–3) (see figure and table here) are available for applicants of MS tissue so they can choose the best from an optimal selection.

 Note, in many cases more types of lesions are present in one block, therefore it is impossible to provide for example 10 active and 10 inactive lesions, which in fact is the most frequent request.
 For some research questions the data on MS lesion activity that is collected from all tissue blocks that were dissected from the MS donors is useful for the tissue selection.

 Based on the pathological and genetic analysis of the MS autopsy cohort1,2 access to the following research data on the MS donors specifics is available.
 This data was generated by researchers of the Neuroimmunology group (IMM) as part of projects independent of NBB-MS. Therefore, this data is only accessible if co-authorship of the involved IMM researcher can be provided.
 Please contact firstname.lastname@example.org if you have questions about this: